2025–26 Repayment Tiers (new marginal system)

 Indexation

-HELP debts are indexed annually on 1 June based on CPI (capped at the lower of CPI or the Wage Price Index).
-In 2025, indexation was 3.2%.
-A $30,000 debt added $960 before you made any repayments.
+HELP debts are indexed annually on 1 June, capped at the lower of CPI or the Wage Price Index (the formula changed from 1 June 2023 so debts can't grow faster than wages).
+The 2025 indexation rate was 3.2% — a $30,000 debt grew by $960 before any repayments were applied.

 Frequently Asked Questions